benoiteginard-hub/sql-sales-analysis/README.md

 The analysis answers four main questions:

 1. How did sales, customers and quantity sold evolve over time between 2011 and 2013?
-2. Which products generated the most revenue?
+2. Which product models generated the most revenue?
-3. Which products generated the highest margin?
+3. Which product models generated the highest margin?
 4. How did product performance evolve month over month across products and categories?

 ---